Introduction

 If you haven't already, make sure to get a personal access token from your Instant dashboard

-Once you have your token, you can set up the Instant MCP server in your favorite editor with MCP support.
+Once you have your token, you can set up the local Instant MCP server in your favorite editor with MCP support.

 Cursor/Windsurf/Cline